SupCodeTech/DRAC2022/README.md

 Papers accepted by MICCAI2022:

-Semi-Supervised Semantic Segmentation Methods for UW-OCTA Diabetic Retinopathy Grade Assessment (For Task 1 and 3)
+`For Task 1 and 3`: Semi-Supervised Semantic Segmentation Methods for UW-OCTA Diabetic Retinopathy Grade Assessment

-Image Quality Assessment based on Multi-Model Ensemble Class-Imbalance Repair Algorithm for Diabetic Retinopathy UW-OCTA Images (For Task 2)
+`For Task 2`: Image Quality Assessment based on Multi-Model Ensemble Class-Imbalance Repair Algorithm for Diabetic Retinopathy UW-OCTA Images

 If our work is helpful to you, please cite the following papers: